 Step 4.
 (Employer step)

-The injured worker and employer complete the compensation claim forms and, together with a WorkCover Medical Certificate, forward them to Allianz within 5 working days of the employer receiving the worker’s form.
+The injured worker and employer complete the compensation claim forms and, together with a WorkSafe Medical Certificate, forward them to Allianz within 5 working days of the employer receiving the worker’s form.

-Please note that in accordance with the Workers Compensation and Injury Management Act 1981, WorkCover may penalise employers $1000.00 for failing to report claims to their insurer within the required timeframe (s57A(2A).
+Please note that in accordance with the Workers Compensation and Injury Management Act 1981, WorkSafe may penalise employers $1000.00 for failing to report claims to their insurer within the required timeframe (s57A(2A).

 Step 5.
 (Allianz step)